Demis Nikolaidis: Atlético Madrid

-After quarrelling with owner Makis Psomiadis, later indicted for forgery, and allegedly being assaulted by his bodyguards, Nikolaidis decided the time had come to leave AEK after the 2002–03 season.
-He asked and left the team in a mutual consent free transfer, although he was already paid for the rest of his contract.
+After quarrelling with owner Makis Psomiadis, later indicted for forgery, and allegedly being assaulted by his bodyguards, Nikolaidis decided to leave AEK after the 2002–03 season.
+He left the team in a mutual consent free transfer, although he was already paid for the rest of his contract.
 Atlético Madrid beat several other clubs to land the striker's coveted signature.
 Seeing that his number 11 was taken, he wore the number 21 as a tribute to AEK and the Original 21 fan club.
 Nikolaidis' first months at the Vicente Calderón Stadium were a tremendous success, he scored six goals and formed a fearsome attacking pair with teenage sensation Fernando Torres.
 However, a series of serious injuries kept him out of the first team for nearly the rest of the season and severely affecting his chances of getting picked for Euro 2004.
 Although Atletico wanted to keep him to the roster of the team, Nikolaidis decided to retire from professional football.

 International career

-Demis made his debut for the Greece national football team on 26 April 1995 against Russia.
+Demis made his debut for Greece on 26 April 1995 against Russia.
 In 1999, however, along with Michalis Kasapis and Ilias Atmatsidis, Nikolaidis retired from the national team, protesting for injustice in the Greek football.
 Two years later, after the disappointing tenure of coach Vasilis Daniil was brought to an end after disappointing results, he returned to the international fold.

 In his first game in his return, Nikolaidis scored in Greece's 2–2 away draw to England during the 2002 World Cup qualifiers.
 New coach Otto Rehhagel focused his offense around the quick striker and was rewarded with direct qualification to the Greek team to represent Greece at Euro 2004.
 Even though struggling with injury, Rehhagel nevertheless included him in his Euro 2004 squad.
 Greece's new strike force, Zisis Vryzas and Angelos Charisteas, played well enough, but Nikolaidis still figured consistently in the team, coming off the bench in all three group games before starting against France, and leading Greece to a tremendous shock victory.
 After that performance, however, Nikolaidis was seriously injured and did not even dress for Greece's last two games.
 He amassed 54 caps, netting 17 times for the national team and is among the top 6 goalscorers ever for Greece.

 In 1997 he was called to the military team, where he won the World Military Cup of the same year, playing in the final against Italy.